Chlorociboria aeruginascens: Description

+Similar species

 The species is distinguished from the closely related Chlorociboria aeruginosa by having smaller spores.
 Although some authors have in the past failed to recognize any appreciable differences between the two species, Ramamurthi and colleagues note that not only are the spore sizes different, but C. aeruginascens have smooth tomentum hyphae, in contrast with the roughened hyphae of C. aeruginosa.
 C. aeruginascens is inedible.